Linked-Read Data Formats

 The table below serves as a guide for the configurations for the common linked-read varieties:

-The simulation process never actually includes the barcodes in the reads, so the read lengths you specify with --lengths will be the final demultiplexed read lengths (this means --output-type 10x will have a longer R1 to add the barcode inline).
-Unlike 10x and tellseq, which use barcodes directly, you need far fewer barcodes as input for haplotagging and stlfr.
+The simulation process never actually includes the barcodes in the reads, so the read lengths you specify with --lengths will be the final demultiplexed read lengths.
+Unlike 10x and tellseq, which use barcodes directly, far fewer unique barcodes are needed for the combinatorial chemistries (haplotagging and stlfr).
 For example, standard haplotagging uses 96 barcodes per segment and standard stlfr uses 1537 barcodes per segment.
 Haplotagging will make N^4 barcode combinations, whereas stLFR will make N^3 combinations.

 # Linked-read output types